Expugn/S-argo/CONTRIBUTING.md

 I am open to all suggestions, but I will only accept suggestions that are actual features in *Sword Art Online: Memory Defrag*.
-So if you want to suggest something that is not a part of the game (i.e: Step Ups/Guaranteed Scouts for Weapons), then it will likely be declined.
+So if you want to suggest something that is not a part of the game, then it will likely be declined.
+However, suggestions that improve the usability of the bot will always be taken into consideration.

 ## Pull Requests
 I'm not accepting pull requests at the moment.
 Sorry!